Kuriankkr/IEEE-Fradulent-Data/README.md

 https://www.kaggle.com/kabure/extensive-eda-and-modeling-xgb-hyperopt

 Fradulent Transactions Part 2:
-This is the link for that
+This is the link for the second part of the notebook in case it doesnt open itself inside of github

 https://nbviewer.jupyter.org/github/Kuriankkr/Predicting-Fradulent-Card-Transactions/blob/master/Fradulent%20_Transaction_Part2.ipynb